andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Donavich knows that he can’t defeat Doru and can’t bear to see his son’s face again.
 If the players are willing, however, Donavich asks them to descend to the undercroft, destroy Doru’s body, and retrieve his holy symbol.
 In exchange, Donavich offers to complete the proper burial rites and to tell the players of a place where they can find safety from the Devil Strahd.

 If the players agree, Donavich produces the key to the to the padlock in <span class="citation">E5d.
 Trapdoor (p.
 45)</span> and allows them to enter.
-(Ismark remains upstairs with Ireena, reluctant to expose her to a vampire—even Doru—but promises the players that he will join them should Doru prove too dangerous for them to handle.
+(Ismark remains upstairs with Iván, reluctant to expose his to a vampire—even Doru—but promises the players that he will join them should Doru prove too dangerous for them to handle.
 A DC 12 Wisdom (Insight) check reveals that he also appears too horrified by Doru's fate to face him directly.)
 ### Descent to the Undercroft
 The undercroft is largely as described in <span class="citation">E5g.
 Undercroft (p.
 47)</span>.
 However, modify the last sentence of the description as follows: